 Benefits for Recurring Disability: Successive periods of disability, which are due to the same or related causes, will be considered a single period of disability unless separated by return to FULL–TIME WORK for six consecutive months or more.
 Separate, unrelated periods of disability will be considered a single period of disability unless separated by a return to FULL-TIME WORK of at least one full day.

-Waiver of Premium: After you have been Totally Disabled for 90 consecutive days or your waiting period, whichever is greater, and you begin to receive benefits for Total Disability, all future premium contributions under the Plan will be waived for as long as you receive benefits for that disability.
+Waiver of Premium: After you have been Totally Disabled for 90 consecutive days or your waiting period, whichever is greater, and you begin to receive benefits for Total Disability, all future premium contributions will be waived for as long as you receive benefits for that disability.

 School Loan Payment Benefit: If you suffer a permanent covered disability before age 45, this new benefit pays your financial lending institution up to $200,000 -- in addition to your other benefits -- to repay your eligible loans, including medical school tuition, living expenses, books and other fees.
 You must become insured prior to age 40 to be eligible for this benefit.

 The Policy does not provide benefits for any disability that occurs during or is due or related to: intentionally self–inflicted injury while sane or insane; declared or undeclared war or any act thereof; or incarceration for or participation in (except as a victim) an illegal occupation/activity or the commission of a crime; PRE–EXISTING CONDITION (except as noted below); or any impairment or disease specifically excluded from your coverage.